AGarciaCast/AGarciaCast.github.io/content/_index.md

           description: |2-
               Projects under the supervision of Danica Kragic:

-              *  I delved into Geometric Deep Learning and Lie groups while working on a project that involved devising path-finding algorithms on learned equivariant representations through class-pose decomposition
+              *  I delved into Geometric Deep Learning and Lie groups while working on a project that involved devising path-finding algorithms on learned equivariant representations through class-pose decomposition.
               *  I also explored Manifold Learning techniques, employing probabilistic models to understand data shapes, following the methodology of Georgios Arvanitidis (2021).
               * Currently, I am working on a project that aims to recover the underlying hierarchies within hyperbolic embeddings.
         - title: Trainee Internship